statbiophys/OLGA/README.md

 Example:
 ```
-$ ./generate_synthetic_sequences.py data/example_seqs.tsv --humanTCRB -n 1e4
+$ olga-generate_synthetic_sequences data/example_seqs.tsv --humanTCRB -n 1e3

 ```

-## Using the OLGA modules in a Python script
+## Using the OLGA modules in a Python script (advanced users)
 In order to incorporate the core algorithm into an analysis pipeline (or to write your own script wrappers) all that is needed is to import the modules and load up a generative model.
 Each module defines some classes that only a few methods get called on.

 As the generative model structure is different between VDJ recombination and VJ recombination the algorithms to compute Pgen for the two are different.
 For this reason, different objects are defined for VDJ recombination models and VJ recombination models, however the *methods* that get called are the same.